7 SAP Commerce Cloud Mistakes That Derail Projects — And How to Avoid Them

 Should I migrate from SAP Hybris on-prem to Commerce Cloud?

 If you’re running on-prem Hybris, the answer is almost certainly yes.
 SAP has announced end-of-mainstream-maintenance timelines that make staying on-prem increasingly risky and expensive.
-The question isn’t whether to migrate — it’s when and how.
+The question isn’t whether to migrate.
+It’s when and how.

 How many custom extensions is too many?